mediadnan/Failures/docs/source/index.md

 However, in production environments, we rarely want our application to crash for every failure that occurs, and we want it to be more robust against expected and unexpected failures.
-But on the other hand, silencing and ignoring all the failures is not a desired behavior either, as it doesn't give us isight about what is happening on our application.
+But on the other hand, silencing and ignoring all the failures is not a desired behavior either, as it doesn't give us isight about what is happening in our application.

-The solution is to catch and handle each exception when performing an operation that might fail, wrapping it within ``try-except`` block to catch and log to that failure while providing and alternative result in that case, and this can be enough for smaller applications.
+The solution is to catch and handle each exception when performing an operation that might fail, wrapping it within ``try-except`` block to catch and log that failure while providing and alternative result in that case, and this can be enough for smaller applications.
 It solves both problems; avoiding crashes and reporting the issue to let us know what happened.